A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality

-The photon sources generate time-energy entangled photon pairs, which can be treated as high-dimensional time-bin entangled states.
-Consequently, all paired detection events with a time delay $|t_2-t_1|<$ 100 $\mu$s successfully herald the entanglement in the corresponding temporal modes of our multiplexed QMs.
-In this work, due to the fixed path-length difference in the time-to-polarization conversion (TPC) modules, only the entanglement mode with a fixed interval of $t_2 - t_1 = 500$~ns is detected and analyzed.
-The close temporal spacing of the two detection events eliminates the need for active phase stabilization of the fiber channel, facilitating easy deployment in real-world quantum networks.

 {\it Interference between independent photon sources.--}High-visibility TPI is critical for our protocol, requiring excellent indistinguishability of the two 1537-nm photons.
-Spectral overlap is achieved by independently locking each 1537-nm laser to a local ultra-stable reference cavity, achieving a relative drift of only a few kilohertz per day, which is much smaller than the $\sim$10~MHz single-photon bandwidth.
+Spectral overlap is achieved by independently locking each 1537-nm laser to a local ultra-stable reference cavity, achieving a relative drift of only a few kilohertz per day (see Sec.
+III in the SI for details), which is much smaller than the $\sim$10~MHz single-photon bandwidth.
 Spatial and polarization overlap are enforced using single-mode fibers and polarization beam-splitters (PBSs).
 A coincidence window shorter than the $\sim$100~ns photon coherence time isolates a unique temporal mode \cite{Halder2007Entangling}.
 We quantify the indistinguishability of the heralded 1537-nm photons via Hong-Ou-Mandel interference, achieving a visibility of $95.9 \pm 0.2\%$ (Fig.~\ref{fig1}\textbf{b}) with a 20-ns coincidence window.

 {\it Swapped photonic entanglement.--} We first verify swapped entanglement between the two 580-nm photons by preparing a 20-MHz transparency window in the \euyso~crystals to disable QM functionality.
 As the storage time is shorter than the round-trip communication delay, the photonic qubits are analyzed in a delayed-choice configuration \cite{Liu2024Creation}.
 At each node, an unbalanced interferometer with a 500-ns imbalance performs the TPC, followed by standard waveplates and PBSs for qubit measurements.
 Without QMs or classical feed-forward, this conversion succeeds with a 25\% probability.
 If two detection events at node C originate from the same detector, the heralded pair is projected onto $|\psi^+\rangle=\left(|01\rangle + |10\rangle\right)/\sqrt{2}$ state; if they come from different detectors, the state is $|\psi^-\rangle=\left(|01\rangle-|10\rangle\right)/\sqrt{2}$, where 0 and 1 denote the photonic time-bin qubit.
 We characterize the photonic entanglement with an entanglement witness \cite{Guhne2009Entanglement}.
 Fidelity is extracted from the expectation value of the projector $|\psi^\pm\rangle\langle\psi^\pm|=\left(\mathbbm 1-ZZ\pm XX\pm YY\right)/4$, where $X$, $Y$, and $Z$ are Pauli operators.
 The measured fidelity for $|\psi^+\rangle$ ($|\psi^-\rangle$), along with corresponding fourfold coincidence counts, are obtained across various pump powers and coincidence windows, as shown in Fig. \ref{fig2}\textbf{a} (\textbf{c}).
 Full quantum-state tomography yields fidelities of $\mathcal{F}_+ = 76.3\pm 1.1\%$ for $|\psi^+\rangle$ (Fig. \ref{fig2}\textbf{b}) and $\mathcal{F}_- = 77.0\pm 1.2\%$ for $|\psi^-\rangle$ (Fig. \ref{fig2}\textbf{d}) with a $20$-ns coincidence window and a $3$-mW pump power, in excellent agreement with the entanglement witness results.